atharvakarpate/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Master's student at Purdue University, West Lafayette, majoring in Computer Engineering.
-A self-motivated Embedded Systems & IoT enthusiast with keen interests in Firmware Development, Wireless Sensor Networks, Computer Networks and Robotics.
+A self-motivated Embedded Systems & IoT enthusiast with keen interests in  Embedded Software, Firmware Development, Wireless Sensor Networks, Computer Networks and Robotics.

 I completed my B.E. in Electronics and Communication Engineering at SRCOEM, Nagpur.
 I did a research internship at [NeWS Lab, IIT Hyderabad](https://newslab.iith.ac.in/index.html) in my final semester where I worked on privacy and energy efficiency in BMaaS clouds.
 Additionally, I have worked as an associate software engineer with Accenture Pvt Ltd. for six months before joining my master's program.